plunderludics/unity-hawk/README.md

     - (unfortunately the current implementation creates some latency and sometimes distorted audio, especially with multiple emulators running concurrently)

 ## Building and releasing
 - Building (for Windows) should just work; the input files you choose (roms, firmware) will be copied into the build, as well as the necessary Bizhawk dependencies.
+(Building multiple scenes might work but is untested.)
+- By default, UnityHawk only copies files for Emulator components that are enabled and start active in the scene.
+For any Emulator that needs to start inactive and be enabled later, make sure to set the 'Force Copy Files To Build' flag.
 - (You can also enable 'use manual pathnames' and use absolute filepaths if you want to reference files outside of the Assets directory - in that case UnityHawk will attempt to copy the files into the build at build time but it's a bit flaky and relying on this is not really recommended)

 ## Implementation